nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

    .. note::
       nRF Connect for Desktop does not currently support the FOTA process.

-   Use `nRF Connect Device Manager`_, `nRF Connect for Mobile`_, or `nRF Toolbox`_ to update your device with the new firmware.
+#.
+Use the `nRF Connect Device Manager`_ mobile app to update your device with the new firmware.

    a.
 Ensure that you can access the :file:`dfu_application.zip` archive from your phone or tablet.
    #.
-Connect to the device with the mobile app.
+In the mobile app, scan and select the device to update.
    #.
+Switch to the :guilabel:`Image` tab.
+   #.
+Tap the :guilabel:`SELECT FILE` button and select the :file:`dfu_application.zip` archive.
+   #.
+Tap the :guilabel:`START` button.
-Initiate the DFU process to transfer the image to the device.
+   #.
+Initiate the DFU process of transferring the image to the device:

+      * If you are using an Android device, select a mode in the dialog window, and tap the :guilabel:`START` button.
+      * If you are using an iOS device, tap the selected mode in the pop-up window.

+   #.
+Wait for the DFU to finish and then verify that the application works properly.

 FOTA update sample
 ==================